grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 I> The composition code is a declarative description of the overall behavior of our application.

 Wow, this is quite a statement, isn't it?
 But, as we already noticed, it is true.
 There is, however, one problem with treating the composition code as overall application description: readability.
-Even though the composition *is* the description of the system, it is not naturally readable.
+Even though the composition *is* the description of the system, it doesn't read naturally.
 We want to see the description of behavior, but most of what we see is: `new`, `new`, `new`, `new`, `new`...
 There is a lot of syntactic noise involved, especially in real systems, where composition code is much longer than this tiny example.
 Can't we do something about it?

 ## Refactoring for readability